AyusheGangal/StudySesh/Interview Prep/Materials/ML Basics Questions.md

 | **Scope**           | Specific to the dataset and changes dynamically during training.                 | Remains fixed during training but can be optimized over multiple runs.            |
 | **Effect**          | Directly affects model predictions.                                              | Controls how the model learns, influencing convergence speed and generalization.  |

+<mark style="background: #ADCCFFA6;">Define No Free Lunch Theorem.</mark>
+The **No Free Lunch (NFL) Theorem** in machine learning states that no single algorithm performs best for all possible problems.
+It implies that an algorithm that works well on one type of task may perform poorly on another.

+**Formal Understanding**
+For any two learning algorithms A and B, their average performance across all possible problems is the same.
+This means that without prior knowledge about the specific problem, no one algorithm is inherently superior.

+**Implications in Machine Learning**
+- **Algorithm Selection**: There is no universally best model; choosing the right one depends on the problem and data.
+- **Hyperparameter Tuning**: The best settings vary across datasets.
+- **Bias-Variance Tradeoff**: Simpler models generalize better for some tasks, while complex models excel in others.

+This theorem highlights the importance of **domain knowledge, feature engineering, and problem-specific experimentation** in ML.

+<mark style="background: #ADCCFFA6;">What can go wrong if you tune hyperparameters using test set?</mark>
+Tuning hyperparameters using the **test set** leads to **data leakage** and biased performance estimates.
+Here’s what can go wrong:

+ **1. Overfitting to the Test Set**
+- The model indirectly learns patterns specific to the test set rather than generalizing well to unseen data.
+- Future performance on truly new data may drop significantly.

+**2. Invalid Performance Evaluation**
+- The test set should simulate real-world data the model hasn’t seen.
+- Using it for tuning means the final accuracy is optimistic and not a reliable measure of generalization.

+ **3. Lack of Generalization**
+- The model may perform well on this particular test set but fail on a different dataset.
+- This is especially dangerous in real-world applications like medical diagnosis or fraud detection.

+**Correct Approach: Use a Validation Set**
+Instead of tuning on the test set:
+1. **Split the data into Training, Validation, and Test sets.**
+2. **Use the validation set** to tune hyperparameters.
+3. **Use cross-validation** (e.g., k-fold) for better stability.
+4. **Use the test set only once** for the final unbiased evaluation.